SphereDeFi/sphere-docs/docs/Preon Tokenomics/Tokens.md

 This is done to ensure fair and continuously incentivised growth and stability into the future and to avoid the funneling of rewards early on.

-Amount of participation and length of time participating should reward more than the timing of participation.
+The amount and length of participation should reward more than the timing of participation.

 ***The TVL thresholds will remain internal to negate gamification***.